Br0kenSilos/trilium-instance-name-on-browser-tab/README.md

 ### 1. Create a new Code note

-- In Trilium, create a new note anywhere you like
+- In Trilium, create a new note anywhere you like (I like to sub them under a "Trilium Add-Ons" note to keep things tidy.
 - Set the note type to **Code**
 - Set the language to **JavaScript (frontend)**